Finding Common Ground for Rare Diseases

 Prioritizing people above profit

 The student’s plight underlines the potentially devastating human consequences of governments’ and insurers’ scrimping.
-As Rosa Cavallero, the Canadian mother of a 17-year-old son with SMA, said: “There’s some things in life you don’t put a price tag on and life is one of them.”
+As Rosa Cavallero, the Canadian mother of a 17-year-old son with SMA, said: “There are some things in life you don’t put a price tag on and life is one of them.”